Reading data from Excel format and building models

 using XLSX, DataFrames

-Reading the whole file will return us an object with several tables inside, each on a separate sheet.
+Reading the entire file will return us an object with several tables inside, each of which is located on a separate sheet.

 xf = XLSX.readxlsx( "table_simple_example.xlsx" )

-We can see this again by displaying the list of sheets.
+We can verify this again by displaying the list of sheets.

 XLSX.sheetnames(xf)